jvierine/rebounds_examples/README.md

 # Rebound and pykep examples

+The rebound numerical propagator and the pykep library are useful tools for celestial mechanics and orbit transfers.
+Here are some simple demonstrations.
+See the software for more sophisticated examples.

 ## Smashing into a comet before it is too late

 Here is an example of using the Lambert problem solver in pykep can be used to search for minimum delta v launch windows when in a pinch.
 Here there is an imminent impact by a comet at epoch 2200 days.
 We need to find a way to hit it with a rocket before this.